panilya/panilya.github.io/content/posts/anthropic_demonstrated_how_ai_can_analyze_itself.md

 tags = [ "llm", "ai", "anthropic"]
 +++

-# Anthropic demonstrated how AI can analyze itself

 Yesterday, Anthropic published an amazing study—they developed a system called Clio, which can safely analyze millions of conversations with the AI assistant Claude.

 ### A New Perspective on AI Usage